Guides

 Sponsored by Hinterland Outfitters

 If your firearm of choice is a shotgun, choose a buckshot load.
-Anything less and the damage may not be enough to stop an intruder.
+Anything less, and the damage may not be enough to stop an intruder.
 With any self-defense scenario, you want a quick end to the situation.

-• Hornady Critical Defense Handgun Ammunition, 9mm 115 grain, flex-tip.
 Critical Defense Ammo is optimized for concealed carry weapons fired from short-barreled handguns.
 The 115-grain FTX Hornady Critical Defense bullet consistently meets the FBI standard of 12” penetration.
 The flex-tip bullet features a red polymer insert to ensure reliable expansion on impact.

 Most entry-level competitors go for the cheapest full metal jacket ammo.
-As you become serious about the sport, competitors look for an edge no matter how small.
+As you become serious about the sport, competitors look for an edge, no matter how small.
 The correct ammunition provides a substantial competitive advantage.

 FMJ rounds work fine for entry-level handgun competitors; they are an affordable and reliable cartridge.
 Full metal jacket cartridges and brass casings work OK in rifle competitions.
 With competitive shooting experience comes an understanding of the importance of ballistics and bullet construction.

-As an example; choosing the right casings, aluminum and steel are not the best options and are prone to reliability issues.
+As an example, choosing the right casings—aluminum and steel are not the best options and are prone to reliability issues.
 Brass is OK; stainless steel casings are the best.
 Stainless steel casings have a self-lubricating quality and come out of the muzzle cleanly.
 Use a boat-tail bullet shape for best precision.

 Power Factor

 Organizations have a power factor metric to separate shooters into their respective divisions.
-Power factors do not depend on caliber but rather bullet weight and velocity.
+Power factors do not depend on caliber but rather on bullet weight and velocity.
 Multiply the bullet weight by velocity and divide by 1000 to get the power factor for the ammo you plan to use.

 If you shoot a lighter bullet, there is less efficient muzzle velocity to reach the proper power factor.
 Always shoot a heavier cartridge if possible.